SoundCloud

 0%

-task completion rate
+task completion rate across two rounds of usability testing

-rounds of testing
+task completion rate across two rounds of usability testing

 The Opportunity

-In 2021, I identified a competitive gap in SoundCloud's product strategy: while Spotify added Canvas visuals and video podcasts, Apple Music integrated music videos, YouTube combined audio and video seamlessly, and Tidal featured exclusive video content, SoundCloud remained audio-only with just 40% premium subscriber conversion—the lowest among major streaming platforms.
+In 2021, we identified a competitive gap in SoundCloud's product strategy: while Spotify added Canvas visuals and video podcasts, Apple Music integrated music videos, YouTube combined audio and video seamlessly, and Tidal featured exclusive video content, SoundCloud remained audio-only with just 40% premium subscriber conversion—the lowest among major streaming platforms.

 User research revealed the cost: creators were managing fragmented workflows across multiple platforms to reach audiences, and listeners expected video-integrated experiences they were getting everywhere else.
-I saw an opportunity to design a video feature that could help SoundCloud compete without abandoning its audio-first identity, then validate whether users would actually convert to premium for it.
+We saw an opportunity to design a video feature that could help SoundCloud compete without abandoning its audio-first identity, then validate whether users would actually convert to premium for it.

 The Challenge